mikeypdev/wimpyamp/README.md

 ### Thanks

-Special thanks to the Webamp project, which archived key documents for the Winamp skin specification, as well as provided a reference implementation for the mini-visualizer.
+Special thanks to the amazing [Webamp](https://webamp.org/) project, which archived key documents for the Winamp skin specification and provided a reference implementation for the mini-visualizer.

 And thanks to the thousands of people who created really cool Winamp skins 25 years ago.